Dolly Castro Flaunts Thick Thighs In Tiny Orange Spandex

-Dolly Castro sizzled in the latest addition to her Instagram feed while rocking a pair of tiny orange spandex that showcased her thick thighs.
+Dolly Castro sizzled in the latest addition to her Instagram feed while rocking a pair of tiny orange spandex shorts that showcased her thick thighs.
 The Nicaraguan bombshell is a regular partner with fitness company 1st Phorm and she never shies away from flaunting her curvy body for the camera while plugging their products.
-Her most recent upload is no exception with the busty babe looking as hot as ever.
+Her most recent upload is no exception, with the busty babe looking as hot as ever.

-In the striking photo update, Castro appeared on a set of black metal stairmaster, holding a blender bottle in one hand and a jar of protein powder in the other.
-She kept her left leg straight and bent the other one out in front of her.
+In the striking photo update, Castro posed next to a black metal stair machine, holding a blender bottle in one hand and a jar of protein powder in the other.
+She kept her left leg straight and bent her right one out in front of her.
 Staring straight into the camera, the California cutie flashed a slight smile but didn’t show her teeth.
-Castro wore her part in the middle of her head and let the majority of her dark locks fall to her side.
+She wore her hair in a middle part and let the majority of her dark locks fall to her side.
 To add to the look, she rocked a beautiful application of makeup that included matte lipstick, blush, highlighter, and smoky eye makeup.

 She flaunted her fit physique in a tight black tank top that hugged her body like a dream.
-The skimpy top showed off her cleavage and well as her chiseled abs.
-The Instagram star also had her thick thighs on display in a pair of shimmery orange spandex that barely even covered her legs.
-She geotagged her location in Orange County, California where she currently resides and in the caption, she shared that she just had an intense workout at home but 1st Phorm helped her to build new muscle.
+The skimpy top showed off her cleavage as well as her chiseled abs.
+The Instagram star also displayed her thick thighs in a pair of shimmery orange spandex shorts that barely covered her legs.
+She geotagged her location in Orange County, California, where she currently resides.
+In the caption, she shared that she just had an intense workout at home, but 1st Phorm helped her build new muscle during the sweat session.

 View this post on Instagram